-Italy and Poland in talks on creating anti-EU league
+Italy and Poland in talks on anti-EU league

 "There are definitely different points of view between us and Mr Matteo Salvini ... but that doesn't mean we don't have some ideas in common on how the [European] project should be modified," he added.

-Kaczynski's party currently sits in the right-wing European Conservatives and Reformists (ECR) group, the third largest in the EP with 73 deputies.
+Kaczynski's party currently sits in the right-wing European Conservatives and Reformists (ECR) group, which has 73 deputies.

-But this group is likely to collapse when its British Conservative party members leave after Brexit, leaving PiS homeless in Brussels.
+But the ECR is likely to collapse when its British Conservative party members leave after Brexit, leaving PiS homeless in Brussels.

-The main group, the centre-right European People's Party (EPP), already has a Kaczysnki-style member, Hungarian leader Viktor Orban, who it has kept in its ranks in the hope of trying to contain him.
+The main group, the centre-right European People's Party (EPP), already has a Kaczynski-type member, Hungary's nationalist leader Viktor Orban, whom it has kept in its club to try to contain him.

 But the EPP is also home to Poland's main opposition party, the Civic Platform, ruling out PiS membership.

-That leaves the option of the Salvini-led group as an potential prospect, whether to gain power in the EP, or whether to gain leverage to get the EU to back off on its sanctions procedure against Poland over PiS' abuse of rule of law.
+That leaves the new Salvini-led group as an option, whether to gain power in the EP, or to gain leverage in Warsaw's fight against EU sanctions on PiS' abuse of rule of law at home.

-"The message [of Wednesday's meeting] is: the Polish government is shifting its position to the anti-European fringe," Slawomir Nitras, a Civic Platform MP, said.
+"The message [of Wednesday's meeting] is: The Polish government is shifting its position to the anti-European fringe," Slawomir Nitras, a Civic Platform MP, said.

-"It [the Polish government] is not just sceptical [of the EU], it's joining with forces who are thinking of how to dismantle the European Union," he added.
+"It [the Polish government] is not just sceptical [of the EU], it's joining up with forces who are thinking of how to dismantle the European Union," he added.

-"If he [Salvini] ... persuades Law and Justice to join, it will be one of the largest groups in the next European parliament," Kazimierz Marcinkiewicz, a former Polish prime minister who left PiS, also said.
+"If he [Salvini] ... persuades Law and Justice to join, it will be one of the largest groups in the next European Parliament," Kazimierz Marcinkiewicz, a former Polish prime minister who left PiS, also said.

-Salvini has already convinced French and Dutch far-right parties, the National Rally (formerly known as National Front) and the Party for Freedom (PVV), to join.
+Salvini has already convinced French and Dutch far-right parties, the National Rally (formerly known as National Front) and the Party for Freedom, to join.

-If the PiS, as well as Austria's far-right Freedom Party, join as well the group could get 140 MEPs or more, making it the third largest in the EP.
+If PiS, as well as Austria's far-right Freedom Party, come on board, it could get 140 MEPs or so, making it the third largest in the EP.

-If Salvini calls a snap election in Italy in 2019 and becomes Italian prime minister, as many are expecting due to the League's surge in opinion polls, and if PiS wins Polish parliamentary elections this year, as expected, the new group would also have two sitting leaders of the two of the EU's six largest member states.
+If Salvini becomes Italian prime minister, as many expect due to his party's surge in polls, and if PiS wins Polish elections this year, then the new group would also have two leaders from the G6, or group of six largest EU states.

-Special relations
+Special relationship

-Wednesday's meeting came about after Poland's interior minister, Joachim Brudzinski, invited Salvini to Warsaw at last October's meeting of interior ministers of the so-called Group of Six, or G6, in Lyon in France.
+Wednesday's meeting came about after Poland's interior minister, Joachim Brudzinski, invited Salvini to Warsaw at last October's meeting of G6 interior ministers in Lyon, France.

-Kaczynski and Salvini share an antipathy to Muslim migrants, and do not like what they see as EU meddling in their domestic politics.
+Kaczynski and Salvini share an antipathy to Muslim migrants and do not like what they see as EU meddling in their domestic politics.

-They are divided on what to do with migrants and on Russia.
+They are divided on what to do about migrants and on Russia.

 Poland has boycotted EU quotas on migrant sharing, while Salvini wants EU solidarity.

-Poland also has a historic distrust of Russia and the regime of president Vladimir Putin, while Salvini is a self-avowed Putin fan, who has posed wearing a T-shirt of the Russian autocrat on his visits to the Kremlin.
+Poland also has a deep distrust of Russia and of Russian president Vladimir Putin, while Salvini is a self-avowed Putin fan, who has posed wearing a T-shirt of the Russian autocrat on his visits to the Kremlin.

-But the divisions are not big enough to stand in the way of a joint group, PiS politicians said.
+But those divisions are not big enough to stand in the way of a joint group, Brudzinski, who is Kaczynski's right-hand man, said.

 Poland and Italy are both on Europe's external borders and "have many economic, cultural, and social issues in common," Brudzinski said on Twitter.

-It was "stupid" to criticise Kaczynski on Salvini's links with Putin when other EU leaders, including EU Council chief Donald Tusk, have also met the Russian president, Brudzinski added.
+It was "clear stupidity" to criticise Salvini's links with Putin when other EU leaders have also met the Russian president, Brudzinski added.

 Eurosceptic?

-The PiS party should not be described as "eurosceptic" because it wanted to stay in the EU, Sasin, the PiS MP added.
+The PiS should not be labelled as "eurosceptic" because, in fact, it wanted to stay in the EU, Sasin, the PiS MP also said.

 "Eurosceptics are opponents of this [European] project, and we are just the opposite," he said.